mikeedudee/MS5611-Mike-Refactored/README.md

 You can install this library via the Arduino Library Manager by importing it manually:

 1. Download this repository as a zip.
-2. Click "sketch" drop-down button
+2. In the Arduino IDE, (upper-left) click the "Sketch" drop-down button
 3. Select "Include Library"
 4. Then, click "Add .ZIP Library..."